Momčilo Bajagić Bajaga: Bajaga i Instruktori

 Led by Bajagić, Bajaga i Instruktori became one of the most successful and influential rock bands of the former Yugoslav and Serbian rock scene.
 Their string of albums in the mid-to-late 1980s placed them at the very top of the former Yugoslav rock scene, alongside other mega-selling bands such as Bijelo Dugme and Riblja Čorba.
 The band has released nine studio albums (including Pozitivna geografija).

 Solo works

-Bajagić has released two solo albums, both featuring soundtracks written by Bajagić: Ni na nebu ni na zemlji (for the film of the same name) and Profesionalac – Muzika iz filma (for the film The Professional).
+Bajagić released two solo albums, both featuring film soundtracks written by him: Ni na nebu ni na zemlji (for the film of the same name) and Profesionalac – Muzika iz filma (for the film The Professional).
 Bajagić recorded the latter with pop rock/folk rock band Apsolutno Romantično.
-He also composed the music for TV series Otvorena Vrata.
+He also composed music for TV series Otvorena Vrata.

 Album production

 Bajagić produced Bezobrazno Zeleno debut album BZ1 released in 1983.
-He produced Heroji only album, 88 (1988), as well as their 7" single "Bilder" / "Instruktor skijanja" ("Bodybuilder" / "Skiing Instructor", released in 1986).
+He also produced Heroji's only album, 88 in 1988, as well as their 7" single "Bilder" / "Instruktor skijanja" ("Bodybuilder" / "Skiing Instructor", released in 1986).
 He produced his solo album Profesionalac – Muzika iz filma, and participated in the production of Bajaga i Instruktori releases Četiri godišnja doba (Four Seasons, released in 1991) and Muzika na struju (Electric Music, released in 1993).